prometheus/blackbox_exporter/CONFIGURATION.md

 # The source IP address.
 [ source_ip_address: <string> ]

 # Set the DF-bit in the IP-header.
-Only works with ip4 and on *nix systems.
+Only works with ip4, on *nix systems and
+# requires raw sockets (i.e. root or CAP_NET_RAW on Linux).
 [ dont_fragment: <boolean> | default = false ]

 # The size of the payload.